mahedy766584/health-fusion-client/README.md

-# LuxeLodge - Hotel Management System 🌐
+# HealthFusion - Healthcare Management System 🌐

-LuxeLodge is a state-of-the-art hotel management web application designed for seamless room booking, immersive virtual tours, and efficient operations.
-This system is built with modern web development tools to deliver an exceptional user experience.
-Currently, two official plugins are available:
+HealthFusion is a comprehensive healthcare management system designed to streamline the process of booking doctor appointments, managing patient data, and offering essential healthcare services online.
+With a clean and intuitive interface, HealthFusion is a platform for both patients and healthcare professionals to interact seamlessly.

-## About LuxeLodge
+## About HealthFusion
-LuxeLodge is a fully responsive hotel management platform aimed at providing guests with a convenient and interactive booking experience.
-The application includes:
-- Room availability checks and reservations.
-- A virtual tour of hotel spaces using 360-degree imagery.
-- Comprehensive information about rooms, pricing, and offers.
-It also supports hotel administrators with tools to manage room listings, offers, and customer details.
+HealthFusion is a powerful healthcare platform designed to enhance patient care and improve clinic management.
+It allows patients to easily book appointments with doctors, view healthcare services, and access their medical records.
+For healthcare providers, it simplifies patient data management and enhances communication between patients and medical professionals.

 ## 🌟 Features
-### Guest-Focused Features:
+### For Patients:
-1. **Interactive Hero Section**
- - Features a high-quality 360-degree virtual tour of the hotel using ReactPannellum.
- - Adds an immersive visual experience for guests.

-2. **Dynamic Room Booking**
-- Real-time availability checks for room booking.
-- Stable check-in and checkout dates to prevent overlap.

-3. **Paginated Room Listing**
-- Easy navigation for guests to explore available rooms.
+1. **Appointment Booking**
+ - Patients can view available doctors and book appointments based on their preferred date and time.

+2. **Patient Profile**
+- View and update personal health information, medical history, and appointments.

+3. **Doctor Search & Filters**
+- Find doctors by specialization, location, availability, and ratings.

 4. **Secure Payment Gateway**
 - Integrated with Stripe for safe and hassle-free payment processing.